Design and simulate custom railroads with extensive control over track and scenery elements

 Cons

-Railway Layout and Design Features
+Flexible Layout Design Features

-Usability and Interface
+Technical Performance and User Interface

 Pros